fernandobhz/github-issues/README.md

 check if the last page exists without throwing errors

-Pagination is relying only on github, it's not checking the issue/resource number If every resource/issue is numbered, it should check after pagination If all values has been requrested
+Pagination is relying only on github, it's not checking the issue/resource number If every resource/issue is numbered, it should check it after pagination ends If all values has been requested properly

 *Fault tolerance* That same issue, if the pagination of a repository fails on middle of it It continues on next repository from the first page